microsoft/playwright/docs/src/api/class-locator.md

 - returns: <[string]>

 Captures the aria snapshot of the given element.
-Read more about [accessibility snapshots](../aria-snapshot.md) and [`method: LocatorAssertions.toMatchAriaSnapshot`] for the corresponding assertion.
+Read more about [aria snapshots](../aria-snapshots.md) and [`method: LocatorAssertions.toMatchAriaSnapshot`] for the corresponding assertion.

 **Usage**